 Which trekking boots provide the best grip for wet and slippery EBC trails in July and August?

-The best trekking booth for wet and slippery trails should have deep, multidirectional lugs.
+The best trekking boot for wet and slippery trails should have deep, multidirectional lugs.
 These provide a superior grip and keep you stable.
 For instance, Vibram soles or similar high-traction rubber outsoles are highly recommended.
-Also, pack the one with a high-ankle design for extra support and to prevent twisting ankles in case you slip.
+Also, pack the one with a high-ankle design for extra support.

 How many sets of clothes should I pack for a monsoon EBC trek?